KTH /

 Written exam

-open-book exam.
-The exam will consist of five problems that give
+consist of five problems that give maximally 100 points.
+These

-maximal 50 points.
-These problems will be similar in type to those in
+problems will be similar to those in the homework assignments and the

 |